 \subsubsection{Results}

-The performance for both the dilated convolutional model and the baseline model increased by adding more frequency components (as can be seen in Figure \ref{fig:freq_bands}).
-Looking at single frequency bands, both models have decreased performance for higher frequency bands.
-The dilated convolutional model significantly outperforms the baseline model for all bands (p $\leq$ 0.0010) and all combinations of bands except the $\theta$ band (p = 0.5692).
+The performance for all models increased by adding more frequency components (as can be seen in Figure \ref{fig:freq_bands}).
+Looking at single frequency bands, all models have decreased performance for higher frequency bands.
+Each model performed significantly different (p $\leq$ 0.050) for the combined bands, with the dilated convolutional model outperforming all the baseline models.
+In the $\delta$ band, the dilated convolutional model and CCA (averaged) both significantly outperformed the decoder baseline and CCA model (p $\leq$ 0.010), but no significant difference in performance was found between the CCA (averaged) and the dilated convolutional model.
+In the $\theta$ band, the CCA (averaged) significantly outperformed the CCA model (p $\leq$ 0.001).
+The performance of all models differed significantly in the $\alpha$ band (p $\leq$ 0.050), except the CCA (averaged) and decoder baseline model.
+Finally, all models performed significantly differently in the $\beta$ band (p $\leq$ 0.010), except CCA and CCA (averaged), and CCA and the decoder baseline.